mit-crpg/WMP_Library/wmp_format.md

    ![data](https://latex.codecogs.com/gif.latex?\text{data}[:,i]&space;=&space;[\text{pole}_i,&space;~\text{residue}_{i1},&space;~\text{residue}_{i2},&space;~\text{residue}_{i3}])

-    The residues are in the order: total, absorption, fission.
-Complex numbers are stored by forming a type with "r" and "i" identifiers, similar to how [h5py]_ does it.
+    The residues are in the order: scattering, absorption, fission.
+Complex numbers are stored by forming a type with "r" and "i" identifiers, similar to how [h5py] does it.

 - **end_E** (*double*)